suzannejmatthews/aosk/chapter2.md

 In broadcasting, every computer gets a perfect copy of all the packets sent over the network.
-However, since every computer knows its unique IP address, it discards the packets that are not addressed to it, just like you’re supposed to discard any mail you receive that’s not addressed to you.
-At least, that’s how it’s supposed to work.
+However, since every computer knows its unique IP address, it discards the packets that are not addressed to it, just like you're supposed to discard any mail you receive that’s not addressed to you.
+At least, that's how it's supposed to work.

 ![panel5](http://www.suzannejmatthews.com/images/aosk/chapter2/panel5.jpg)